wtbarnes/ebtelPlusPlus/joss/paper.md

 This enables EBTEL to split the coronal loop into two regions that match across the corona/TR boundary, leading to a set of coupled, non-linear ordinary differential equations that model the spatially-averaged, time-dependent behavior of the relevant thermodynamic quantities.
 EBTEL equates an enthalpy flux with an imbalance between the heat flux out of the corona and the energy lost due to radiation in the TR.
 If TR radiation cannot balance the downward heat flux, this drives an upflow of material into the corona and if the TR is radiating away more energy than the coronal heat flux can supply this drives a downflow.
-This approximation is valid bulk velocities below the local sound speed [@klimchuk_highly_2008].
+This approximation is valid for bulk velocities below the local sound speed [@klimchuk_highly_2008].

 The original software implementation of the EBTEL model of @klimchuk_highly_2008 was in the proprietary Interactive Data Language (IDL).
 Subsequent improvements to the gravitational stratification and radiative losses by @cargill_enthalpy-based_2012 gave better agreement with field-aligned hydrodynamic models[^ebtel2].